Vilels/planet-interview-challenge/README.md

 The single functional test presented was written with codeception.
 I never worked with codeception, but the test seems very intuitive.

 I started by reading the [codeception documentation](https://codeception.com/docs/GettingStarted).
-When I tried to run the command "php vendor/bin/codecept run --steps" I got an error caused by the written tests because the "FunctionalTester" class was missing.
+When I tried to run the command "php vendor/bin/codecept run --steps" I got an error caused by the written test because the "FunctionalTester" class was missing.
 After googling, I found a suggestion at [StackOverflow](https://stackoverflow.com/questions/36322580/symfony-codeception-run-errors) to run the "codecept build" command.

 So after running the "php vendor/bin/codecept build" command, the file was generated, and I was able to run the test.

 Firstly, the error was on the line "$I->see('Cart (0 items):');".
-I was not understanding what could be doing this, since when I accessed the index page I could see the expected tests.
+I was not understanding what could be causing this, since when I accessed the index page I could see the expected tests.
 I then ran the test in debug mode "php vendor/bin/codecept run --steps --debug" and found that the tests weren't able to access the index page since the request was returning a 404 error.

 After a quick analysis, I found that the problem was with the test configuration .yml file, the configuration was intended to use "http://127.0.0.1:80" as the default application url, since I was serving the application through port 8000 instead of 80, I changed the configuration file.